 The kākāpō is a large, flightless and nocturnal parrot found only in New Zealand.
 The kākāpō is critically endangered and now restricted to three predator-free islands of New Zealand, including Whenua Hou / Codfish Island, off the northwest coast of Rakiura.

 The last known kākāpō population was on Rakiura, but it was moved to predator-free island havens to save the birds from extinction (through predation) between the 1970s and 1990s.

 Forty years ago, Rakiura revealed a precious secret: a last hapū of kākāpō - a hope for their future.

 Today, Rakiura has a precious potential: a revived land for kākāpō - a security for their future.

-Hear more about the kākāpō in Voice of the Kākāpō, an audio adventure through the bumpy bumper 2019 breeding season of NZ's rare flightless parrot.
-Presented by Alison Ballance of Radio NZ.
+Hear more about the kākāpō in Voice of the Kākāpō, an audio adventure through the bumpy, bumper 2019 breeding season of New Zealand's rare flightless parrot.
+Presented by Alison Ballance of Radio New Zealand.